-The PHA will only conduct interim reexaminations for families that qualify for the earned income disallowance (EID), and only when the EID family's share of rent will change as a result of the increase.
-In all other cases, the PHA will note the information in the tenant file, but will not conduct an interim reexamination.
+The PHA will only conduct interim reexaminations for families that qualify for the earned income disallowance (EID), and only when the EID family's share of rent will change as a result of the increase. [

 Families are not required to report any other changes in income or expenses.